ASTR 1210 (O'Connell) Study Guide

 - Conclusion: technology transfer & trends are difficult or

-research and moderate (but alert & intelligent) regulation/stimulation
+moderate (but alert & intelligent) regulation/stimulation of

-of technology in the private sector.
+technology in the private sector.

 Reading for this lecture: